Magnetic Resonance Imaging (MRI)

 Have a look around our MRI scanning rooms using the 360 degree navigable tour on the right.
 You can see both our of MRI scanners and visit the other patient areas at Cobalt Imaging Centre in Cheltenham.

-How does an MRI Scan take?
+How long does an MRI Scan take?

 This depends on which part of the body is being scanned.
 Most simple scans are completed in 20-30 minutes.
 Although we try to keep to appointment times, we don’t always know beforehand exactly how long a particular scan will take.
 This means that occasionally an appointment time may be slightly delayed.